MCP Server · Model Context Protocol native

 Every capability MetaEngine has — loading a spec, initializing a context, running a converter — surfaces as one MCP tool.
 Agents compose them like any other function.

-Paste the snippet into your client's config file and restart.
+Drop the server into your MCP client's config and restart.
 No API key, no account — every converter in the registry is immediately addressable.

 ~/.claude/claude.json